-The Patient Discharge Summary and the Exit Record (GAF Ratings, DSM IVII-TR, and Post-hospital care rReferral) must be filled out completed at the time of discharge.
+The Patient Discharge Summary (GAF Ratings, DSM-IVTRICD-10, and Post-hospital care referral) must be completed at the time of discharge.

-- a.
-A clinician to clinician discussion of the patient's medical care needs is required for patients who are being discharged to another hospital or jail. - b.
-Written Discharge Summary: The attending physician certifies oversight and responsibility for the patient's hospital course by signing the written discharge summary.
+- A clinician to clinician discussion of the patient's medical care needs is required for patients who are being discharged to another hospital or jail. - Written Discharge Summary: The attending physician certifies oversight and responsibility for the patient's hospital course by signing the written discharge summary.